LONG ARTICLE! 35 – 45 minute read:

 Gone are the days when surfboards were shaped with stone adzes, sanded with coral, and not glassed at all.
 Nowadays, most surfboards are built in factories, with the help of computers and power tools, under intricate shaping plans and meticulously calculated curing times, in temperature-controlled rooms – a veritable production line.
 Most of them – but not all.

-Many surfers, regardless of skill level or years of experience, dream of building their own surfboard.
-It just feels like the surfing experience won’t be complete until you do.
 And whilst it can be daunting to imagine yourself jumping head-first into such a seemingly complicated and demanding venture, it is still very much possible to make your own boards at home without prior training.
 All you need is the right equipment, a proper place to work in, some planning, a few guidelines, and lots of patience.

-In this series, we will show you how to make a surfboard at home, using some basic equipment and a makeshift shaping bay.
-Part 1, outlines the basic list of tools and materials needed to shape a traditional EPS/PU surfboard, also running you through how to set up a proper workspace.
+Part 1 outlines the basic list of tools and materials needed to shape a traditional EPS/PU surfboard, also running you through how to set up a proper workspace.

 Sourcing Tools & Materials

 Although we wouldn’t discourage you to improvise when making a surfboard (after all, if they could do it with rudimentary equipment a hundred years ago, why can’t we today?), having a minimum amount of tools and materials – or, rather the right tools and materials – can make or break your project.
-Even if the costs seem a bit salty, think of it as an investment.
-You wouldn’t want your surfboard to come out bad just because you didn’t have a sanding block to keep the surface even, especially not after putting so much time and energy into it.

 Most of the items we have listed here can be found in most general hardware stores.
-However, depending on where you live, it may be that you need to order some things online from specialised surfboard equipment suppliers.
-In fact, if this is an option, go for it – you’ll not only save in time and gas, but can be assured that the stuff you’re buying is right for surfboard building.
+However, depending on where you live, it may be that you need to order some things online from specialized surfboard equipment suppliers.
+In fact, if this is an option, go for it – you’ll not only save in time and gas but can be assured that the stuff you’re buying is right for surfboard building.

-It is also worth mentioning that the use of power tools is not mandatory in the process of DIYing your surfboard.
 If you’ve already got the tools laying around in your garage, great.
 But if you’re not thinking of shaping boards on a regular basis, know that it is possible to make a satisfactory – even if slightly rough-looking – board without electric tools.
 Needless to say, using them will provide more precision as well as save time in the board-building process.

 The following list is not comprehensive but will give you what you need to shape and glass your own board without compromising the result.
 All items can be used for Polyurethane (PU) and EPS foam blanks.

-Basic Tools for Shaping A Surfboard
+Basic Tools for Shaping a Surfboard

 Foam blank (more details in the next article);